 Critical Thinking Blog

-- Critical Thinking for Adults: These articles help adults deepen their critical thinking skills.
-Topics include what critical thinking is (and is not), how to spot pseudoscience, and how arguments can go wrong.
+- Critical Thinking Articles: Articles for teens and adults about various critical thinking topics such as what critical thinking is (and is not), how to spot pseudoscience, and how arguments can go wrong.

-- Teaching Critical Thinking to Kids: This section contains practical tips on how to teach critical thinking to children, as well as some more general insights about teaching.
+- Teaching Critical Thinking: Practical tips on how to teach critical thinking to kids and teens.

 What is Critical Thinking?